 If you have a Gmail or Google+ account, you have full access to Google Calendar.
-With Google Calendar, you can keep track of appointments, time dedicated to projects, and schedules of your colleagues (if you share calendars with each other).
+With Google Calendar, you can keep track of appointments, time dedicated to projects, vacation/PTO, and schedules of your colleagues (if you share calendars with each other).
 The data syncs across the Google platform of apps, so you can view all your contacts, email, create Google Hangouts, and do all other things Google from the Google Calendar.

 Timesheet allows you to keep track of your time with the single press of a button.
 You are able to easily add breaks, expenses, and notes.
 Timesheet allows you to keep track of projects and the data is exportable to Excel.
 One unique feature Timesheet provides is the ability to link WiFi connections to projects.
 This means that when you arrive at your client’s and connect to their WiFi, Timesheet will automatically start tracking your time.
 Timesheet backs up your information to Dropbox, so you do not have to worry about losing data if you lose your computer/phone.

 Timetrack was made for one purpose: time tracking.
 To get started, visit the website, create your projects, assign yourself to the projects, and download the app (PC, Mac, Linux, and mobile are supported).
 After this initial login, you don’t need to visit the site again unless you are adding new projects.
 Time is tracked online and offline.
 Timetrack set up their system for easy team collaboration and client reporting.
 If the number of projects and users reaches ten, Timetrack does ask that you pay a small fee.
 Timetrack has multilingual support and will work with you if their templates for reporting aren’t enough.